Introduction to Shift Registers

 Sources for parts, tools and equipment in the UK (26-Jan-2012)

-I've listed some companies that semm parts, tools and equipment suitable for hobby electronics.
-There are of course many such companies and it's impossible to list them all, but if you send me their details of any you use I'll add them to the list.
+I've listed some companies that sell parts, tools and equipment suitable for hobby electronics.
+There are of course many such companies and it's impossible to list them all, but if you send me details of any you use I'll add them to the list.

 New multi-part series on programing and interfacing PICs (21-Jan-2012)